Southside Johnny: 1975–1980

-Southside Johnny first achieved prominence in the mid-1970s as the second act to emerge from the Jersey Shore music scene and be considered part of the Jersey Shore sound, following Bruce Springsteen.
+Southside Johnny first achieved prominence in the mid-1970s as the second act to emerge from the Jersey Shore music scene and is considered part of the Jersey Shore sound, following Bruce Springsteen.
 Southside Johnny's first three albums, I Don't Want to Go Home (1976), This Time It's for Real (1977), and Hearts of Stone (1978), were Stax-influenced R&B, arranged and produced by the co-founder of the band and Springsteen confederate Steven Van Zandt, and largely featured songs written by Van Zandt and/or Springsteen.
 The Van Zandt-written "I Don't Want To Go Home" became Southside Johnny's signature song, an evocative mixture of horn-based melodic riffs and sentimental lyrics.
 Other notable songs included "The Fever", "Talk to Me", "This Time It's For Real", "Love on the Wrong Side of Town", and a cover of Springsteen's "Hearts of Stone".

 In 1977, Southside Johnny and the Asbury Jukes were featured as a bar band in the movie Between the Lines.

-On August 8, 1979, days after going down a storm at the Knebworth Festival(on the same bill as Led Zeppelin’s homecoming first uk gig in 4 years) Southside Johnny and the Asbury Jukes performed a homecoming concert in Asbury Park which was the subject of a documentary film directed and produced by Neal Marshad called Southside Johnny & The Asbury Jukes at the Asbury Park Convention Center.
+On August 8, 1979, days after going down in a storm at the Knebworth Festival(on the same bill as Led Zeppelin’s homecoming first UK gig in 4 years), Southside Johnny and the Asbury Jukes performed a homecoming concert in Asbury Park which was the subject of a documentary film directed and produced by Neal Marshad called Southside Johnny & The Asbury Jukes at the Asbury Park Convention Center.
 The film was first shown in January 1980 on Warner Cable's QUBE in Columbus, Ohio.